William Henry Flower: Origins and early years

 His uncles included the slate entrepreneur John Whitehead Greaves and William Pickering, Governor of Washington.
 His elder brother Charles Edward Flower ran the family brewery with the third brother Edgar Flower, while he chose a scientific career.

-Early life

 First taught at home by his mother, he went to a school in Edgbaston at the age 11 and then from age 13 to a Pestalozzian school at Worksop under a Swiss headmaster, Dr B. Heldenmaier.
 There were ten hours schooling each day which included, rare at that time, science.
 Already a collector of natural history objects, he was made curator of the school museum and for almost all the rest of his life was a museum curator of one kind or another.

 He then attended University College, London, followed by the Middlesex Hospital, where he studied medicine and surgery.
 Graduating as an MB of London University in 1851, he won a gold medal in physiology and a silver in zoology and comparative anatomy.
 In 1852 he read his first paper before the Zoological Society of London, of which he was made a Fellow.